PingIDM

 Filter synchronization data

 By default, IDM synchronizes all objects that match those defined in the connector configuration for the resource.
 Many connectors let you limit the scope of objects that the connector accesses.
-For example, the LDAP connector lets you specify base DNs and LDAP filters so that you do not need to access every entry in the directory.
+For example, the LDAP connector lets you specify base DNs and LDAP filters so that you don’t need to access every entry in the directory.

 Filter source and target objects with scripts